FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/lb_certificate.md

 * `name` - (Optional, String) Human-readable name for the Certificate.
 Does not have to be unique.

-* `description` - (Optional, String) Human-readable description for the Certificate.
+* `description` - (Optional, String) Human-readable description for the LB Certificate.

 * `domain` - (Optional, String) The domain of the Certificate.